The Calculation of Force in Lattice Quantum Chromodynamics

-where $\text{Re} \text{tr}$ denotes the real part of the trace of $3\times 3$ matrix.
+where $\text{Re} \text{tr}$ denotes the real part of the trace of $3\times 3$ matrix, $\beta$ is the inverse gauge coupling.
 The one-loop Symanzik improved action has the lattice artifacts of $O(\alpha_s a^2)$ which does not include the one-loop contributions from dynamical fermions.
+The standard Wilson gauge action is replaced by this perturbatively-improved action with tadpole-improved correction terms that remove the leading errors due to the lattice.
 Let $\{T_i\}_{i=1}^8$ be the 8 generators of Lie algebra $su(3)$ of SU(3).
 These generators are traceless, complex, and hermitian $3 \times 3$ matrices obeying the normalization condition

 Each link variable can be represented by